euhfs/flutter_template/README.md

 4. Web <br>
     - Find the `web` folder inside `Documents/flutter/release/yourproject/web`, inside there you will have the index.html and everything needed to either make it an entire app or integrate into an website.
 I recommend watching an tutorial on how to do that.

+# License
+This project template is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.